barteqcz/NanoRDS/README.md

 Once you compiled the program, use `./micrords` to run it.

-To see available FIFO commands list, see [FIFO command list](https://github.com/barteqcz/MicroRDS/blob/main/doc/fifo_command_list.md)

-To see available program-built-in commands, run `./micrords --help`

-## Troubleshooting, help
+## Troubleshooting

 The output volume of your subcarriers depends also on the OS output volume.
 I compared it to other radio stations.
-On my hardware, it seems that setting the OS output volume to 50% is the 'zero-point' for transmitting RDS - 4.5% is the same level as many radio stations' RDS subcarrier.
+On my hardware, it seems that setting the OS output volume to 50% is the 'zero-point' for transmitting RDS - 4.5% is the same level as many radio stations' RDS subcarriers.

 ## Credits